List of The Bold and the Beautiful characters introduced in the 2010s: The Bold and the Beautiful

 Sally tries to break up with Thomas in an attempt to absolve herself of any guilt from stealing Forester's designs, causing suspicion from Steffy, who confronts her about it.
 Sally mimics all of Forrester's designs with slight alterations and launches her runway debut a day earlier to the Forresters.
 The runway debut becomes a success and angers Steffy, who accuses Coco of betrayal, nearly causing her to lose her job.
 However, this success becomes short-lived when the Forresters sue Sally, and Sally is arrested and charged with grand larceny and industrial espionage.
 This causes Spectra Fashions to temporarily cease all operations.
 Thomas decides to help Sally by buying the Spectra building against Bill and investing millions, reviving Spectra's fashions once again.
 He becomes a co-partner with Sally and the head designer of the business.

 Bill goes all out in taking Sally down from rigging a charitable fashion contest between Forrester Creations and Spectra fashions to having his attorney Justin Barber (Aaron D. Spears) set the Spectra building on fire after learning that the building has electrical and wiring issues.
-Sally's business goes up in flames, and Thomas leaves her after Bill lies to hi,m telling him that his niece Caroline (Linsey Godfrey) whom Thomas shares a child, is dying.
+Sally's business goes up in flames, and Thomas leaves her after Bill lies to him, telling him that his niece Caroline (Linsey Godfrey) whom Thomas shares a child, is dying.

 Sally is left with no option but to sell the building to Bill.
 However, Bill's son Liam (Scott Clifton) temporarily takes over as CEO from his father and gifts Sally the deed to her building out of compassion.
 However, that gift becomes voided due to legal loopholes found by Justin, allowing Bill to go ahead with demolishing the building.

 On the day of the demolition, Sally and her crew decide to stage a protest inside the old Spectra building, preventing Bill from demolishing it.
 Bill threatens them, but Liam decides to return along with Sally.
 Justin tries to text Bill, warning him that Liam and Sally are still inside, but Bill does not see this text until after he pulls the trigger, blowing up the Spectra lot.
 Under the rubble of the building, Sally and Liam are trapped, and the two share a kiss, thinking that they are not going to survive.
 Bill and Steffy manage to rescue them.